-Runs on Windows-based PCs using standard keyboard input.
-You don't need sophisticated computer hardware.
+Runs on Windows-based PCs using keystroke input.
 Requirements include:

 A:The software guides you through a pass after a blocked punt, but a pass after a blocked field attempt is handled in a different way.
 Follow these steps: